ornoone/docker-php-scanner-webserver/README.md

 ## build this image

-docker build . -t php-scan-webserver
+`docker build . -t php-scan-webserver`

 ## start your server

-docker run --name scanner-php -p 8088:80 --device=/dev/bus/usb:/dev/bus/usb -d  php-scan-webserver
+`docker run --name scanner-php -p 8088:80 --device=/dev/bus/usb:/dev/bus/usb -d  php-scan-webserver`

 * share your usb port for scanner discovery
 * listen on the host's port 8088 to start scanning
 * start daemonized

+browse http://localhost:8088/ to start using your scanner